 Bran Castle, “Dracula’s Castle” is a big tourist draw boasting a Vampire themed market and various small sideshows at its entrance.
+It is also a venue for parties, events and Transylvanian Halloween celebrations.
 My children loved visiting, but some find it a little tacky and the interior of the castle disappointing.

 Poenari Fortress Ruins